Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 While Tulum has the laid-back vibes of a beach town, and you can walk around in your flip-flops and beachwear everywhere, explore the town by bike, and live a relaxing vacation in contact with nature, Cancun is completely the opposite.

-Ok, Tulum is more expensive, but because you pay for that exclusive ambianc,e you won’t find it anywhere.
+Ok, Tulum is more expensive, but you are paying for an ambiance you will not find anywhere else on this coast.

 Both Cancun and Tulum are home to the most beautiful beaches in Mexico, but everywhere on Tulum Beach, you can easily access the sea, whereas in Cancun, you can only do so in some parts.